pixel-point/pixelpoint-website/content/case-studies/revenuecat/index.md

 description: Subscription Management for Mobile Apps
 websiteUrl: https://revenuecat.com
 quote:
-  text: Working with Alex and his team at Pixel Point was awesome!
-Love how they made complex things easy to discuss and resolve.
-We’ve finally moved from Webflow to our own website and it looks astounding!
+  text: Pixel Point was an amazing partner to work with.
+They were able to translate our vision for our brand into a beautiful finished product and were collaborative and responsive every step of the way.
-  authorName: Jacob Eiting
+  authorName: Corey Rabazinski
-  authorPosition: CEO & Co-Founder of RevenueCat
+  authorPosition: Head of Marketing at RevenueCat
   authorPhoto: author-photo.jpg
 services:
   - Brand Identity